Overload bit in OSPF and ISIS and behavior on LSPs

 In above output we can see in the LSP ERO the r2-to-r6 LSP is rerouted immediately from R4 to R5, there wasn’t any need of manual clear or aggressive-optimize-aggressive.

-However in case of overload with advertise-high-metrics in ISIS or overload in OPSF will need the manual optimize-aggressive or need configuration of optimize-aggressive under MPLS on all ingress node.
+in ISIS or overload in OPSF will need the manual optimize-aggressive or need configuration of optimize-aggressive under MPLS on all ingress node.

-LSP behavior with advertise-high-metrics:
+LSP behavior with advertise-high-metrics

 root@r2# run show mpls lsp extensive